 Kurt Vonnegut, Palm Sunday

-When Alan Watts asks Joseph Campbell what kind of meditation he did, Joseph Campbell famously says, “I underline sentences.”
+When Alan Watts asked Joseph Campbell what kind of meditation he did, Joseph Campbell famously said, “I underline sentences.”
 Reading as meditation requires a kind of intentional awareness directed toward the text.
 This is the lost art of attention.